adrhill/julia-ml-course/website/environments.md

 Binaries are regular packages whose name ends on `_jll` by convention;
 for example `OpenBLAS_jll`, which contains [OpenBLAS](https://www.openblas.net) binaries.

 When installing a Julia package, Pkg automatically downloads and installs all required binaries.
 Just like any other dependency, they are added to the Manifest and therefore fully reproducible.

 ## Temporary environments
+Temporary environments provide a convenient way to experiment with new packages without affecting your existing project environments.
-If you want to try an interesting new package you've seen on GitHub, the package manager offers a simple way to start a temporary environment.
+When you want to quickly test a package you've discovered on GitHub or elsewhere, the package manager allows you to create an isolated, disposable environment.

 In your Julia REPL, enter package mode and type `activate --temp`.
 This will create an environment with a randomized name in a temporary folder.